 When you are happy with your edit, you should save your file.
 Click on the three horizontal lines in the top-left corner – this opens the menu.
 Select the save button and choose a location to save your image.
 You can also select the image quality and rename it if you wish.
 That’s it!

-Learning how to remove a person from a photo is a pretty simple task using inPixio Photo Studio.
+Learning how to remove a person from your picture is a pretty simple task using inPixio Photo Studio.
 It may take some time to get used to the tools, but the Photo Eraser is fantastic and can help you remove unwanted objects easily.